 Biergarten Rübezal am Muggelsee has one of the best locations a Berlin beer garden can have.
 Far away from the city, this beer garden is surrounded by forest on one side, and the largest lake in Berlin, the Muggelsee, on the other side.

-The area around Muggelsee is a very popular recreation area, were Berliner’s hike, bike, run or go for a swim in the summer.
+The area around Muggelsee is a very popular recreation area, where Berliner’s hike, bike, run or go for a swim in the summer.
 For many, it has become a tradition to stop at this beer garden and no wonder why.
 With its perfect location just off the lake, they serve traditional small dishes, such as Bratwurst, rolls with steak and pretzels.
 After some outdoor activity, this is a great place to relax afterwards.

-Usually, this beer garden also has open in the winter due to the popularity of the area.
+Usually, this beer garden is also has open in the winter due to the popularity of the area.
 Then you can get hot drinks such as Glühwein to keep warm.

 TIP: Muggelberge, Berlin’s highest point (115 m above sea level) is around half an hour hike from Rübezahl beer garden